forestgrape/coronavirus/index.md

 Increase the mucus flow and clearance by increasing the humidity [Hong](#hong), [Hasani](#hasani) This prevents the accumulation of viral loaded and dry mucus early on.
 This in turn should both increase the well-being as well as the overall prognosis.

-__Warning__: Though if there are already a lot of (dry) mucus accumulations, liquefying them could yield a likely __temporary but possibly dangereous__ increased distribution and therefore an additional irritation.
+__Warning__: If there are already a lot of (dry) mucus accumulations, liquefying them could yield a likely __temporary but possibly dangereous__ increased distribution of virus parts and therefore an additional irritation.

 * heated humidifiers in combination with a ventilator as described by [Hong et al. in 2014](#hong) i.e. in the way in which many pneumomia patients around the world receive successful treatment.
-    __Benefit__: This increases both the [humidity](#hong) and also decreases the spread of particles from the alveoli as observed by  [Lindstedt and colleagues](#lindstedt).
+    __Benefit__: This increases both the [humidity](#hong) and also decreases the spread of particles from the alveoli as observed by  [Lindstedt and colleagues](#lindstedt). __Risk__: general risks of invasive ventilation, temporary irritation due to liquefying of mucus

 * a heated humidifier stand-alone (i.e.) with no ventilator. __Benefit__:
-Increase humidity and thus mucus flow and easy to use with an oxygen mask.
+Increase humidity and thus mucus flow and easy to use with an oxygen mask. __Risk__: temporary irritation due to liquefying of mucus

 * increasing the humidity in the entire room, increases the mucus flow too, as shown by [Hasani and colleagues](#hasani). __Benefit__: Simple use and a slight increase in mucus flow.